Rhythamtech/JetSpot-Blog-App/README.md

 # Jetspot Blog App
+# 🌟 Please give a star to this repo! 🌟
 #### Simple Example of Ktor Client, Material 3 and Navigation compose
 Jetspot blog app is demonstrate the basics of Ktor Client .
 Navigation in Compose and interact with Android material 3 design